careerfairy/web/README.md

 # Dev environment with hot reload
 # web app + local emulators with data imported from emulatorData/fetched
+# Since this runs the firebase emulators, you may need to increase the JVM Heap memory available, check (/packages/fetch-firestore-data/README.md)
 npm run dev

 # Installing a dependency, you need to specify the workspace